official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 193 Public hearing, 29 January 2010, pages 228‑229.
 194 Cabinet Conclusions, 7 March 2002.

-60

-The Report of the Iraq Inquiry419.
-Cabinet on 17 March 2003 noted Mr Blair’s conclusion that “the diplomatic process was at an end; Saddam Hussein would be given an ultimatum to leave Iraq; and the House of Commons would be asked to endorse the use of military action against Iraq to enforce compliance, if necessary”.
+419. Cabinet on 17 March 2003 noted Mr Blair’s conclusion that “the diplomatic process was at an end; Saddam Hussein would be given an ultimatum to leave Iraq; and the House of Commons would be asked to endorse the use of military action against Iraq to enforce compliance, if necessary”.